 - Available as both flat sheet (for screening or lab work) and spiral (larger applications) to help you scale up smoothly

-Our spiral membrane materials are compliant with all major regulations
+Our spiral wound membrane materials are compliant with all major regulations

-All membrane materials used for both spiral-wound and flat-sheet configurations comply with EU Regulation (EC) 1935/2004, EU Regulation 10/2011, EU Regulation (EC) 2023/2006 and FDA regulations (CFR) Title 21, and are suitable for use in food and pharmaceutical processing applications.
+All membrane materials used for both flat sheet and spiral wound configurations comply with EU Regulation (EC) 1935/2004, EU Regulation 10/2011, EU Regulation (EC) 2023/2006 and FDA regulations (CFR) Title 21, and are suitable for use in food and pharmaceutical processing applications.
 Compliance also extends to the related equipment and fittings, including items such as plate-and-frame units, element housings and pumps.